koca/EasyRegex/README.md

 ## License

-This theme is free and open source software, distributed under the [MIT License](/LICENSE)
+This project is free and open source software, distributed under the [MIT License](/LICENSE)